 We offer ASM 579, a proposal writing course, each fall and spring semester for advanced graduate students.
 Proposal writing and reviewing are covered, with a focus on the National Science Foundation Dissertation Improvement Grant format, along with a number of professional development topics.
 In recent years, nearly all of our students who applied for the NSF dissertation improvement grant were successful, and in the past 11 years, we were awarded five of the Society for American Archaeology Dissertation Awards.

-The Graduate College administers the Teaching Assistant/Associate Development (TAD) Program to orient new TA’s to ASU, position expectations and to provide professional development throughout the first semester of your appointment.
+ASU Graduate Education administers the Teaching Assistant/Associate Development (TAD) Program to orient new TA’s to ASU, position expectations and to provide professional development throughout the first semester of your appointment.
 Roles of teaching assistants vary widely across campus so the program is flexible enough to meet your needs.
 The Arizona Board of Regents requires all new TAs to participate in TA training.

-Preparing Future Faculty (PFF) is a nationally- recognized professional development program administered by the Graduate College if you are interested in pursuing a faculty position upon graduation.
+Preparing Future Faculty (PFF) is a nationally- recognized professional development program administered by ASU Graduate Education if you are interested in pursuing a faculty position upon graduation.
 You will get the inside perspective of the demands of faculty life (research/scholarship, teaching, service) from distinguished faculty and administrative facilitators from ASU and other institutions.
 Admission is competitive.

-ASU’s Graduate College also offers Strategies for Success on grant proposals, publishing, teaching, research and a variety of other professional topics.
+ASU Graduate Education also offers Strategies for Success on grant proposals, publishing, teaching, research and a variety of other professional topics.